AverseABFun/CDAdventure/README.md

 Put a choose-your-own-adventure on a CD!
 Also, a warning: Don't play trench_journey.
 It is incredibly boring.
 I don't know why I made it like that.
 Also, there are weird spelling errors.

+WARNING FOR WRITERS: Version 1.3 is the only version guarenteed to work.
+1.1 and 1.2 may not work and may have tons of bugs and lack new features that I am not adding.
+I am not fixing this, I built the code in a terrible way, but 1.3 is overall the best based on my testing and research.

 ## Required tools to use

 * ffmpeg